okaninskyy/powershell/README.md

 # powershell
 Some simple scripts

-vm_recon.ps1
-# Wify
-# Virtualbox
+# Wify # Virtualbox
-Fixing the network issue with network reconection
+vm_recon.ps1  - This script partualy pretend to fix issue with VirtualBox which happened after Wifi reconnect.